 The following criteria are other criteria of how the astaxanthin products are ranked for this post.

 - Effective Dose-All of the astaxanthin in this list contain at least 10 mg per serving which is a common dose used in clinical studies.

 - USDA organic products-with organic astaxanthin are prioritized because of their harvesting and safer growing practices.
 Only one brand fits this criteria, so naturally-derived astaxanthin is also a good bet.

 - Source materials are natural and pure-most astaxanthin on the market today is synthetic.
-To make the best astaxanthin supplement brands list here, the products have to be naturally sourced from either fish or H. Pluvialis.
+To make the best astaxanthin supplement brands listed here, the products have to be naturally sourced from either fish or H. Pluvialis.

-- GMP certified-most brands here are either Good Manufacturing Practices certified and/or third party inspected for quality and purity.
+- GMP certified-most brands here are either Good Manufacturing Practices certified and/or third-party inspected for quality and purity.

 - Reviewer ratings-reviewer ratings are highly considered as well because consumers are ultimately a very important part of how happy you may be when you try the product as well.
 To make this list, the products needed to have at least 4.5 stars from their product website or from Amazon.